parsimonhi/animCJK/README.md

 ### Makemeahanzi

 This project is derived from the remarquable Makemeahanzi project which is designed to display Chinese characters.
 See https://github.com/skishore/makemeahanzi for more details.
 However almost all characters have been modified (or added) in animCJK for various reasons:
-- many Japanese characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not commonly used in Chinese, and therefore are not in Makemeahanzi.
+- many Japanese and Korean characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not commonly used in Chinese, and therefore are not in Makemeahanzi.
 - many Chinese traditional characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not in Makemeahanzi.
 - many character shapes were just slightly modified to look prettier.
 - some commonly used (but not frequently used) Chinese characters are not in Makemeahanzi.